MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Set up the connection between App Center to iTunes and TestFlight

 1. Select **Stores** under Distribution.
 2. Click on **Add Connection** in the upper-right corner.
 3. Select the store type as **iTunes Connect** from the menu.
 4. Click on **Next** in the lower-right corner.
 5. Login with your Apple developer account (a onetime activity) and click **Connect**.
 6. On successful login, if the Apple account is a member of multiple teams an option to select the team to associate the builds will be available.
 If the Apple account is a member of only a single team, then the selection is defaulted to the single one available.
 7. Now a list of apps for the team selected will be available for selection.
 8. Select to app to be upgraded.
-9. Store connections for the selected app will be automatially set up
+9. Store connections for the selected app will be automatically set up
    * An App Store connection named **Production**.
    * A [TestFlight](https://developer.apple.com/testflight/) connection for internal testers named **iTunes Connect users**.
    * External tester groups connections based on the external groups created in the iTunes Connect console.

 10. Setting up this connection is a one time process for an app in App Center.